drivendataorg/cloudpathlib/CONTRIBUTING.md

 Documentation pages can either be authored in normal Markdown or in a runnable jupyter notebook.
 Notebooks are useful for showing examples of how to use the library.
 You can see an example of a notebook in [`docs/docs/why_cloudpathlib.ipynb`](docs/docs/why_cloudpathlib.ipynb).

-Note: generating the documentation **does not** execute the notebook, it just converts them.
+Note: generating the documentation **does not** execute any notebooks, it just converts them.
 You need to restart and run all notebook cells to make sure the notebook executes top-to-bottom and has the latest results before committing it.

 #### Docstrings